 When orienting from the top, be sure to use no more than 3 lines so as to not stretch more than halfway down the frame.
 Also, if you have any branding in the top right corner, be sure you keep the text from covering it up.

 Similarly, when orienting to the bottom, use no more than 3 lines and don’t stretch more than halfway up the screen.
 Center justification often looks best for text at the bottom of the frame.
 Remember to try to fill the area with text by adjusting the size of each line.
 Generally, no line should exceed size 80, or be under 30.

 When orienting to the right or left, be sure to align the text to that side of the frame.
-Keep your text box from coming more than half way across screen and try to use one size of text for the whole slide.
+Keep your text box from coming more than halfway across the screen and try to use one size of the text for the whole slide.
 Be sure to avoid covering any logos in the top right, as well.